Best Mutual Fund Apps 2023

 Fidelity is an old-school brokerage firm that has since entered the age of mobile investing.
 The app – which is available on both iOS and Android, is packed to the rafters with financial markets.

-This includes stocks, bonds, IPO access, ETFs, options, and of course – mutual funds.
+This includes bonds, IPO access, ETFs, options, and of course – mutual funds.
 Regarding the latter, you will have access to over 10,000 funds – listed not only in the US but across several global marketplaces.
+Additionally, Fidelity is one of the best free stock apps in the global financial market.
 When it comes to fees, this is where Fidelity really stands out.

 This is because the app does not charge any commissions when you buy or sell mutual funds – other than the respective expense ratio.
 In fact, if you invest in a Fidelity mutual fund – you will pay 0% in expense ratio fees – which is unheard of in the trading scene.